PhilippeMarcMeyer/vanillaSelectBox/README.md

 selectBox.disableItems(['Lamborghini','Land Rover']);
 ```
 #### History :
+v0.52 : Better support of select('all') => command is consistent with checkbox and selecting / deselecting while searching select / uncheck only the found items

 v0.51 : Translations for select all/clear all + minor css corrections + don't select disabled items